News

 Level 2 Home Care Package

-Next in the four levels of Home Care Packages is Level 2.
+Next level of Home Care Packages is Level 2.
 A Level 2 Home Care Package is best suited for people with low-level care needs.
-This means they are still able to take care of many daily activities, but require some extra assistance beyond the basic care level.
+This package is for those who are still very independent and able to take care of many daily activities, but require some extra assistance for more strenuous tasks.

 For example, someone who needs additional personal care, social support or basic assistive technology could be eligible for a Level 2 Home Care Package.
-The need for additional support maintaining your home and garden, as well as more hands-on help around the house, could also call for a Level 2 package.
+The need for additional support maintaining your home and garden, as well as more hands-on help around the house, could also make you eligible for a Level 2 home care package.

 At Level 2, you may end up receiving anywhere from 3-4 hours of home care per week.
 Funding is around $15,887 a year, as guided by My Aged Care Home Care Packages.